on-chain-unlock/ocu-sdk-test/SECURITY_BEST_PRACTICES.md

 > **This feature is included in CoreSDK but currently in beta.**
 >
 > If you encounter any issue — boot failures, TA loading errors, verification mismatches, or unexpected behavior — please report it to the OCU team with your board model, OP-TEE version, and kernel version.
+---

+## 10. Secure Boot

+On ARM64 targets with U-Boot, enable Secure Boot to verify the kernel and firmware signature before execution.
+This ensures that an attacker with physical access cannot replace the OS or the CoreSDK binary with a modified version that boots normally.

+Without Secure Boot, an attacker can:
+- Replace the SD card / eMMC image with a modified OS that disables all software protections
+- Boot a custom kernel that ignores file permissions, GPIO restrictions, and TrustZone isolation

+With Secure Boot enabled, the boot chain is:
+ROM bootloader (immutable) → verifies U-Boot signature → U-Boot (signed) → verifies kernel signature
+→ Kernel (signed) → mounts read-only firmware partition → CoreSDK starts with all protections intact

+Secure Boot configuration is board-specific.
+Refer to your SoC vendor documentation for fuse programming and key enrollment.
+Once fuses are burned, the boot chain cannot be bypassed without hardware-level attacks on the SoC itself.

+> **Note:** Secure Boot protects the boot chain.
+It does not replace runtime protections (user isolation, GPIO restrictions, TrustZone).
+Both layers are complementary — Secure Boot prevents tampering before the OS loads, runtime hardening prevents tampering after.

 ## Summary Checklist